 Pronunciation of 'Opuntia'

-The word 'Opuntia' refers to a genus of cacti, commonly known as prickly pears.
-It is pronounced as 'oh-PUN-tee-uh' in English.
+The word 'Opuntia' refers to a genus of cacti commonly known as prickly pears.
+It is pronounced as /oʊˈpʌnʃə/ or /oʊˈpʌntiə/ in English.
+The name originates from Latin, which was derived from the Ancient Greek word 'Ὀπούντιος' (Opountios), meaning 'of Opus,' a city in ancient Greece.

 Pronunciation Details